xemonix0/Cherry-Doom/docs/nughud.md

 #### Example

 ```
-; Loading a NUGHUD lump with these contents will draw
+; Loading a NUGHUD with these contents will draw
 ; the Status Bar graphic in its traditional position.
 ; It doesn't look right, but it's just an example.